From Angel Hair to Ziti

 Fettuccine, "Small Ribbons"

 Similar to spaghetti pasta, fettuccine is wider and slender like a ribbon.
 Fettuccine holds its shape beautifully under heavy meat or cream-based sauces.
-Alfredo sauce, a luxurious blend of cream and Parmesan cheese, is the most famous sauce to adorn fettuccine pasta.
+Alfredo sauce, a luxurious blend of cream and Parmesan cheese (which is not very common in Italy, btw), is the most famous sauce to adorn fettuccine pasta.

 Fusilli, "Twisted Spaghetti"

 This long cylindrical, corkscrew shaped pasta is used in a variety of Italian cuisine.
 As the hollow fusilli cooks, the shape of the pasta expands to large than when dry and uncooked.

 Used almost exclusively in the Italian classic pasta, meat and cheese dish, lasagna is thin, flat pasta.
 Lasagna edges may be straight and flat or rippled.